runny-yolk/fquery/README.md

 If the string refers to *a function that returns, or a property that is* an element, an array, or an array-like object (such as a `NodeList`), then for every element in the `this` array, a return array will be added to, with duplicates filtered out. `doAction` will then return with another instance of `doAction`, with the return array bound as `this`.
 This rule is what allows `querySelectorAll`, `children`, `parentElement`, etc, to work.

 `doAction` will only return the result of a function call when the function is a property of the element directly, not when the function is a property of a property of the element.
-For example, `querySelectorAll` will return an instance of `doAction` with the result of the function call bound to `this`, but `firstChild.querySelectorAll` will not.
+For example, `querySelectorAll` will work as described above, but `firstChild.querySelectorAll` will not.

 If, after running the above, `doAction` has nothing else to return, it will just return another instance of itself, with the same `this` array bound.